-On 01/05/2018 a Personal Injury - Other Personal Injury case was filed by MARION ANTHONY against STOLTZ MANAGEMENT OF DELAWARE INC in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 01/05/2018 MARION ANTHONY filed a Personal Injury - Other Personal Injury lawsuit against STOLTZ MANAGEMENT OF DELAWARE INC. This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+The Judge overseeing this case is STEPHEN I. GOORVITCH.
+The case status is Pending - Other Pending.

 Pending - Other Pending